qzylalala/Multi-Clients-Chat-Application/README.md

-# Welcome to Real-time Chat Application 👋
+# Welcome to Multi-CLients Chat Application 👋

 > Build a chat system using both Go for Backend and React for Frontend.And learn to dockerize the backend